At a Glance - Algebra in Geometry

 - Check to make sure that our answers actually make sense within the geometrical relationships.
 This will make sure our answer is right.

 Armed with this strategy, we can run through a few examples.

 In the picture, m∠ABC = 2x + 7 and m∠DBE = 4x – 14.
 What is the measure of ∠ABC?

 Now, you could be a smart-aleck and say, "Duh!
-Angle ABC equals 2x + 7," but this answer probably won't give you many points since who knows what that x is?
+Angle ABC equals 2x + 7," but this answer probably won't give you many points.
+Who knows what that x is?
 If you told a carpenter to cut a piece of wood at a 2x + 7 degree angle, the carpenter might cut off your thumbs with a hacksaw.
 Instead, we should probably solve the problem.

-Since ∠ABC and ∠DBE are opposite each other and come from intersecting lines, they are vertical (and therefore congruent) angles.
+Since ∠ABC and ∠DBE are opposite each other and come from intersecting lines, they're vertical (and therefore congruent) angles.
 This means m∠ABC = m∠DBE.
-Now we're getting somewhere: we can plug in what we know about the angles to get
+Now we're getting somewhere: we can plug in what we know about the angles to get:

 2x + 7 = 4x – 14

 Now, we move all the variables to one side and the numbers to the other to get:

 21 = 2x